-- 4.1 Resource persons or contact points on specialized research subjects provided by some Members are tabulated for reference in Annex V. - 4.2 The Pacific Desk programme operated by the USA National Weather Service with training in Honolulu, Hawaii is currently under evaluation while seeking a new instructor.
-In previous years, six times a year, two interns from the same country or neighbouring ones spend six weeks in Honolulu for basic forecaster training involving satellite interpretation, numerical model analysis, use of observations, general climatology of the interns' area, and other practical aspects of operational forecasting.
-Each intern is given a PC for use during the training, and then the PC is shipped to his or her affiliated meteorological service back home for further use in a sustained effort of capacity building.
+- 4.1 Resource persons or contact points on specialized research subjects provided by some Members are tabulated for reference in Annex V. - 4.2 An agreement for WMO Nanjing Regional Training Center (RTC) to become a training centre for the Committee was duly signed during the 7th IWS in Nanjing, China.
+TRCG will continue to work with RTC in organizing and implementing the Committee's training initiatives. - 4.3 The Pacific Desk programme operated by the USA National Weather Service with training in Honolulu, Hawaii is currently under evaluation while seeking a new instructor.
+In previous years, six times a year, two interns from the same country or neighbouring ones spend six weeks in Honolulu for basic forecaster training.
 Future funding for this popular programme is available, but the details of a new start date and syllabus have yet to be worked out.
 WMO Region V and the Typhoon Committee Secretariat will be kept informed regarding any changes in status.